authorizerdev/docs/pages/authorizer-js/functions.md

 | ------- | ----------------------------- | -------- |
 | `token` | Token sent for verifying user | true     |

-This mutation returns `AuthResponse` type with following keys
+This mutation returns `AuthResponse` type with the following keys in the `data` object

 **Response**